dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

 > current and consistent."

 After checking if a batch is complete, we need to communicate the status back to the client.
-We'll rely on <span style="color: lime; font-family: Courier New, Courier, monospace;">PopulateBatch</span> to create instances of <span style="color: lime; font-family: Courier New, Courier, monospace;">TaskBatcher</span> with the ID of the session corresponding to the batch as the datastore key.
-We send a status complete or incomplete message to the client using the session ID for the channel.
+We'll rely on<span style="color: lime; font-family: Courier New, Courier, monospace;">PopulateBatch</span>to create instances of<span style="color: lime; font-family: Courier New, Courier, monospace;">TaskBatcher</span>with the ID of the session corresponding to the batch as the datastore key.We send a status complete or incomplete message to the client using the session ID for the channel.
 In order to correctly handle these messages on the client, we'll need to update the <span style="color: lime; font-family: Courier New, Courier, monospace;">onmessage</span>